 On August 27, 1776, the British Army defeated Patriot troops at the Battle of Long Island, New York.
 Though the Americans were soundly defeated, they could safely evacuate their troops and avoid what would have been the probable destruction of a large part of the Continental Army.

 15,000 British troops landed on the southwest shore of Long Island on August 22, with a few thousand additional Hessian troops arriving later.
-A portion of the roughly seven thousand American troops on the island were strung out along six miles of a ridge, with Americans protecting most of the passes through that ridge.
+A portion of the roughly seven thousand American troops on the island was strung out along six miles of a ridge, with Americans protecting most of the passes through that ridge.
 However, one of the passes (Jamaica Pass on the American left) was left virtually undefended.
-The British decided on a diversionary tactic in which part of their Army would harass the American front, while most of the British troops would make their way through Jamaica Pass to attack the American left flank.
+The British decided on a diversionary tactic in which part of their Army would harass the American front.
+In contrast, most British troops would make their way through Jamaica Pass to attack the American left flank.

 So, on the night of the 26th, British troops made their way through Jamaica Pass, and on the morning of the 27th, the British plan was successfully carried out.
 When attacked from both front and flank, the American defenses crumbled.
 A daring, if ill-fated, counterattack by Maryland troops helped give the surviving Patriots time to retreat to their fortifications at Brooklyn Heights.

-The British would later pursue the Americans and eventually capture New York, but the Continental Army’s escape from Long Island would go down as an impressive feat that saved the Patriot Army from disaster.
+The British would later pursue the Americans and eventually capture New York.
+Still, the Continental Army’s escape from Long Island would go down as an impressive feat that saved the Patriot Army from disaster.